vuki/WvTable-logue/README.md

 ## Wavetable index modulation with LFO & LFO2

-A low frequency oscillator (LFO) may be used for a cyclic modulation of the wave number.
+A low frequency oscillator (LFO) may be used for a cyclic modulation of the wavetable index.
 There are two LFOs available: the main one from the synthesizer, and an additional one (LFO2) in the oscillator.
 Both LFOs may be used at the same time.

-If the main LFO of the instrument is routed to the Shape parameter, it is used by the oscillator to modulate the wave number, according to the _Rate_ and _Intensity_ values set with the instrument knobs.
+If the main LFO of the instrument is routed to the Shape parameter, it is used by the oscillator to modulate the wavetable index, according to the _Rate_ and _Intensity_ values set with the instrument knobs.
 The maximum modulation range is near 128 wavetable positions.
 The main LFO influences the wavetable index value for the whole duration of the sound.

 A supplementary LFO2 is available in the oscillator.
 This LFO uses a triangular wave only.
-Activating the LFO2 for the wave number modulation allows using the main LFO for the cutoff or pitch modulation.
+Activating the LFO2 for the waveyable index modulation allows using the main LFO for the cutoff or pitch modulation.
 Contrary to the main LFO, the LFO2 influences the wavetable index __only if the envelope is not in the attack or the decay/release stage__.
 In the AD envelope, the LFO2 is active after the decay phase finishes.
 In the ASR envelope, the LFO2 is active after the attack phase is completed.
 Note: if the envelope attack time is nonzero, the LFO is effectively delayed, even if the envelope amount is zero.

 The LFO2 is controlled by two parameters: _rate_ (LFO frequency) and _amount_ (LFO amplitude), both set as parameter values 0 to 100.
 For the LFO amount, the value is scaled in wavetable positions.
 The LFO rate can be set in the range 0-20 Hz, and the relation is exponential, as shown in the table below.